C13M3n7/AnimalPressurePlate/README.md

     return build('drive', 'v3', credentials=creds)
 ```
--place the credentials.json in the same directory as your code
+- place the credentials.json in the same directory as your code
--run the code you it will bring u to a google login page in raspberry pi
+- run the code you it will bring u to a google login page in raspberry pi
--login there with the gmail u used in google cloud console
+- login there with the gmail u used in google cloud console
--after login, it will ask to grant permissions, grant it
+- after login, it will ask to grant permissions, grant it
--then after u run it the first time you shud see a file called token.pickle created in the same directory as your code and the crendentials.json
+- then after u run it the first time you shud see a file called token.pickle created in the same directory as your code and the crendentials.json
--you can now logout of your google account in raspberry pi cuz the token.pickle saves your credentials for future use
+- you can now logout of your google account in raspberry pi cuz the token.pickle saves your credentials for future use

 10. Calibrate detection sensitivity
 11. Run scripts